 Now not only are you worried, but you’ve got questions — a lot of them.
 Why do you need one?
 What does it involve?
 Where do you go from here?

-To alleviate some of your concerns and help you better understand what’s in store, Dr. Meghan Flanagan, a breast surgeon at Northwest Hospital & Medical Center and Seattle Cancer Care Alliance, shares everything you need to know about getting a breast biopsy.
+To alleviate some of your concerns and help you better understand what’s in store, Dr. Meghan Flanagan, a breast surgeon at the Breast Clinic at UW Medical Center – Northwest and Seattle Cancer Care Alliance, shares everything you need to know about getting a breast biopsy.

 Why do I need a breast biopsy?